 Fixed assets and intangibles are subject to depreciation or amortisation.
-For the purposes of corporate income tax, fixed assets are tangible assets the useful life of which is longer than a year, and (previously) the acquisition cost of which is higher than the gross wage per employee at the time of acquisition, according to the latest statistical data.
-The cost criterion is dropped from 2013 onwards.
+For the purposes of corporate income tax, fixed assets are tangible assets the useful life of which is longer than a year.

 For the purposes of depreciation, tangible fixed assets are divided into five groups, as shown in Table 5: